-Steven Hill points out in today’s post (an excerpt from the March 2012 issue of Ceramics Monthly) that firing to cone 6 in an electric kiln does not mean you can’t get beautiful atmospheric-like results.
-Read on to discover how Steven makes it happen (and for some glaze recipes!).
+There is something magical about the unpredictable surface effects that result from atmospheric firing techniques.
+Unfortunately, these types of kilns aren’t accessible to many potters.But, as Steven Hill points out in today’s post (an excerpt from the March 2012 issue of Ceramics Monthly), firing to cone 6 in an electric kiln does not mean you… Read More »

 One of the more fascinating, sometimes frustrating parts of ceramics is learning to balance the innumerable factors that affect the outcome of a firing.
 Glaze ingredients, the clay body used, firing cycles, atmospheres, kiln-stacking techniques and geography (to name a few variables) can all affect firing results.